-Get into the festive cheer of French Christmas traditions: Count down to Christmas with this guide of 25 Christmas traditions in France.
+Get into the festive cheer of French Christmas traditions!
+Count down to Christmas with this guide to Christmas traditions in France.

 There’s no better way to join the French Christmas cheer than adopting a few French Christmas traditions.
 Here are 25 Christmas traditions in France to add to your festive celebrations.